Key Takeaways

 Shortlist two to three providers

-Evaluating every insurer wastes time.
-Most providers overlap on basics, so your goal is to find the two or three that align with your priority and meet your baseline coverage needs.
+A full review of every insurer wastes time.
+Most providers overlap on basics, so the goal is to narrow down to two or three that fit your priority and meet your baseline coverage needs.

 4. 4

-• Industry exclusions: Some insurers won't cover ocean charters, cannabis cultivation or lava-zone construction, which are all common Hawaii operations.
+• Industry exclusions: Some insurers won't cover ocean charters, cannabis cultivation or lava-zone construction, all of which are standard Hawaii operations.

 • Multi-island coverage: If you operate on more than one island, confirm the policy covers all locations without requiring separate filings.